Granite Countertops: Signs It Needs Resealing

 How do you tell if your granite countertops are sealed?

-You can tell if your countertop is sealed by performing the absorbtion test described above.
+You can tell if your Countertop is sealed by performing the absorbtion test described above.

 How Often to Reseal Granite Countertops

-When should you reseal granite countertops?
+When should you reseal Granite Countertops?
 The frequency of resealing granite countertops depends on several factors, including usage, cleaning practices, and the type of sealant used.
 As a general guideline:

 Every 1 to 3 Years: In most cases, it’s recommended to reseal granite countertops every 1 to 3 years.
 This timeframe ensures that the protective seal remains effective in preventing stains and maintaining the stone’s integrity.